Chapter III: The teams of the gods

 Hestia I evolve to the system Halcyon in 1975 .

-These new electronic compasses were a crucial step in being able to calculate the true wind direction as a magnetic heading and these advances allowed the development of the Hercules 190 .
+These new electronic compasses were a crucial step towards being able to calculate true wind direction as a magnetic heading and these advances enabled the development of Hercules 190 .

-Launched in 1980 , the Hercules 190 It integrated an electronic compass, measurements of apparent wind speed, apparent wind angle and ship speed to produce an integrated instrument system that could display all its data on screens installed on the ship.
+Released in 1980 , the Hercules 190 It integrated an electronic compass, measurements of apparent wind speed, apparent wind angle and ship speed to produce an integrated instrument system that could present all its data on displays mounted on the ship.

-“It was really the first commercial system where it was easy to get VMG calculations, true wind angles and true wind speeds,”
+“It was really the first commercial system where it was easy to get effective velocity (VMG) calculations, true wind angles and true wind speeds,”

-declared Richard Russell, who joined B&G in 1980 (and worked briefly with Major Gatehouse), rising to director of yacht systems design before leaving for 1992 .
+said Richard Russell, who joined B&G in 1980 (and worked briefly with Major Gatehouse), rising to director of yacht systems design before leaving in 1992 .

-Until this date, all systems were marketed with the names of Greek gods, hence they were known as the equipment of the gods.
+Until this date all systems were marketed with names of Greek gods, hence they were known as the computers of the gods.

 SOURCE: NAVICO

-If you missed the second chapter, Do you know why it's called B&G and when did it originate?, you can check it out here.
+If you missed the second chapter, Do you know why it is called B&G and when it originated?, you can check it out here.

-Friday the 3rd, chapter 4: R-evolution of equipment.
+Friday the 3rd, Chapter 4: R-evolution of teams.